Piracy Statistics

 Piracy is Theft

 Online piracy and armed robbery seem very different on the surface.
-However, individuals convicted of either crime, potentially, face similar penalties: felony criminal record, imprisonment, fines, probation, and more.
+However, individuals convicted of either crime potentially face similar penalties: felony criminal record, imprisonment, fines, probation, and more.
 According to federal laws, online piracy is considered theft.
 It is punishable by up to five years imprisonment (perhaps more) and $250,000 in fines.

-Amount of monetary damage caused by reported cyber crime to the IC3 from 2001 to 2021(in million U.S. dollars)
+Amount of monetary damage caused by reported cybercrime to the Internet Crime Complaint Center (IC3) from 2001 to 2025 (in million U.S. dollars)

 Identity Theft

 Publishing, movie, music, and TV piracy are not only economic risks but also pose a significant personal risk for users of pirated content.
-Individuals who stream or download copyrighted materials from illegal streaming sites are vulnerable to vicious cyber attacks resulting in identity theft.
+Individuals who stream or download copyrighted materials from illegal streaming sites are vulnerable to vicious cyber attacks, resulting in identity theft.

 Nearly eight out of ten pirate sites investigated served up malware-ridden ads to their users.